laflagstad/class-descriptions/00_data_entry/170_ArcticFreshwaterMarsh.md

 **Structural Description:** This [level] is characterized by emergent  and aquatic vegetation.
 It is dominated by emergent sedges, grasses, and forbs, but other structural groups may be present at low abundances.

-**Structural Class:** graminoid emergent, forb emergent, aquatic forb
+**Structural Class:** graminoid emergent, sedge emergent, aquatic forb

 Table 1.
 Mean and range for structural characteristics for [unit_name].